 Kanhaiya Kumar is worth Rs 8.5 lakh, affidavit states he is un-employed

-New Delhi, Apr 11: Kanhaiya Kumar, who is contesting on a Communist Party of India ticket from Begusarai earned Rs 8.5 lakh in the past two years, he has stated in his affidavit.
+New Delhi, Apr 11: Kanhaiya Kumar, who is contesting on a Communist Party of India (CPI-M) ticket from Begusarai earned Rs 8.5 lakh in the past two years, he has stated in his affidavit.

 He also mentions that he is unemployed.
 He says that he does some freelance writing and appears as a guest lecturer in several universities.
 He has attributed most of his income from the sale of his book, 'Bihar to Tihar.'